 Option #2 is that “pass away” refers to the current heaven and earth remaining but being made “new” by being purified from the taint of sin by the fiery cleansing.
 This interpretation is granted credence by 2 Corinthians 5:17, which uses the same Greek wording for “new” and “passed away” in saying: “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (N.K.J.V.).

 You see, when a person is made “new” in this way, the person doesn’t get replaced by a completely different individual.
 For this reason, some excellent students of the Bible interpret the new heaven and the new earth to be the current ones purified by fire.
 For example, Kenneth Wuest, in his The New Testament: An Expanded Translation, even translates Revelation 21:1 as: “And I saw a heaven new in quality and an earth new in quality, for the first heaven and the first earth passed away.”

 As for me, when I first started preaching prophecy years ago, I favored the interpretation of “pass away” as referring to total obliteration, and “new” referring to completely different entities.
 Over the years, though, I have changed my mind and switched to the second interpretation.
 But it wasn’t the Old Testament Hebrew or the New Testament Greek that caused me to change my mind.
 It was, instead, an Old Testament promise that God made to Abraham.
-In Genesis 13:14-15, God says to Abraham concerning the land of Canaan:
+In Genesis 13:14-15, we read the following about Abraham and the land of Canaan:

 And the Lord said to Abram, after Lot had separated from him: “Lift your eyes now and look from the place where you are – northward, southward, eastward, and westward; for all the land which you see I give to you and your descendants forever.”
 (N.K.J.V.)